PraxisApocalyptica/jamie/README.md

 **Project Goal:**
 The long-term aspiration is to create a robot capable of natural language interaction, understanding its environment, navigating autonomously, and manipulating objects in the real world to act as a helpful and engaging companion.
 The aim is to achieve a high level of reliability for these tasks within the house environment.

-**Content Creation:**
+**Additional Guide:**
-Progress and development of this project are documented on a YouTube channel (Link to be added).
+Progress and development of this project are documented on a YouTube channel: https://www.youtube.com/@doomsdayrobotics9170.

 **Current Status:**
 This is a highly ambitious, long-term hobby project and a work in progress.
 Code in this repository is a conceptual framework with placeholders and is not yet a fully functioning robot.
 Many components require significant implementation, calibration, and integration.